fgaim/HornVecs/README.md

 ## Requirements

-We are continously building and testing our library, CLI and Python bindings under various docker images using [circleci](https://circleci.com/).
+We are continuously building and testing our library, CLI and Python bindings under various docker images using [circleci](https://circleci.com/).

-Generally, **fastText** builds on modern Mac OS and Linux distributions.
+Generally, **hornVecs** builds on modern Mac OS and Linux distributions.
 Since it uses some C++11 features, it requires a compiler with good C++11 support.
 These include :